-Contact your local planning agency (RPC, County, etc.) if your development falls within one of these designated areas (see below) or undesignated areas (also below).
+Contact your local planning agency (RPC, County, etc.) if your development falls within one of the designated or undesignated areas.

-Contract agencies and designated management agencies send amendment requests, analysis reports, and summaries of the proposed updates to DNR:
+Contract agencies and designated management agencies send amendment requests, analysis reports and summaries of the proposed updates to DNR by:

-emailing a notification to DNR of the uploaded amendment request and providing the URL of where the amendment is located.
+- emailing a notification to DNR of the uploaded amendment request and providing the URL of where the amendment is located; and

 Small amendments can be processed as quickly as 30 days.